Potion Yarns: How to Weave Your Way to a New Business in Kansas City

-We Create KC, our annual report on the state of Kansas City entrepreneurship, will hit the shelves and URLs this Friday, April 6.
-This is our fifth report, and this year we are focusing on the six imperatives the community laid out to reach Kansas City's goal of becoming America's most entrepreneurial city:
+We Create KC is our annual report on the state of Kansas City entrepreneurship.
+In our fifth report, we focused on the six imperatives the community laid out to reach Kansas City's goal of becoming America's most entrepreneurial city:

 - maximizing entrepreneurial support resources

 - telling the story of KC entrepreneurship

 - creating a strong entrepreneurial pipeline

 - building talent

 In KC's state of entrepreneurship report, we also celebrate the people who are helping to make Kansas City a great place to play, work and live, from our 240+ Resource Partners to civic leaders, from ecosystem builders to entrepreneurs, like Johanna Miller.
 Here is Johanna's entrepreneurial journey and how she turned an idea into a growing business.

 Have you ever knitted a sock?
 It looks simple enough.
 Needles and yarn, under and over until... you have a sock.
 If you have knitted a sock, you know it’s much harder than that, but very satisfying for the hands, mind and heart.
 And nothing feels better than pulling on a sock that you made yourself.